 - Youths at risk of irregular migration.

-IOM will work towards the progressive resolution of displacement situations for displaced people, returnees in the south and IDPs in the Lake Chad Basin area, considering mobility solutions as appropriate, in line with IOM's Progressive Resolution of Displacement Situations Framework (PRDS) and the UN Secretary General’s Action Agenda on Internal Displacement.
+IOM will work towards the progressive resolution of displacement situations for displaced people, returnees in the south as well as IDPs and returnees in the Lake Chad Basin area and east of Chad, considering mobility solutions as appropriate, in line with IOM's Progressive Resolution of Displacement Situations Framework (PRDS) and the UN Secretary General’s Action Agenda on Internal Displacement.
 IOM's interventions will include:

 - Support to local authorities to identify opportunities for enhancement of IDP or returnee sites into functioning communities with access to socio-economic infrastructures;

-- Support to the formalization of representation and conflict resolution mechanisms previously established between traditional and administrative authorities.
+- Support to the formalization of representation and conflict resolution mechanisms previously established between traditional and administrative authorities; and

 IOM will support communities in addressing the root causes of instability through: